RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Introduction

 High angular resolution is key to pushing up the redshift frontier of merger studies.
 Merging systems at \(z\gtrsim5\) are reported from observations of Hubble Space Telescope (HST), James Webb Space Telescope \citep[JWST,][]{Gardner.J:2023a}, and Atacama Large Millimeter/sub-millimeter Array (ALMA), which have both high angular resolutions and highest sensitivities that can resolve high-redshift galaxies.
-For example, dusty systems at \(z\sim4\nn7\) corresponding to hyper/ultra luminous infrared galaxies (ULIRGs) sometimes show signatures of galaxy mergers \citep[e.g.][]{Oteo.I:2016a, Marrone.D:2018a, Hygate.A:2023a}.
+For example, dusty systems at \(z\sim4\nn7\) corresponding to hyper/ultra luminous infrared galaxies (ULIRGs) sometimes show signatures of galaxy mergers \citep[e.g.][]{Oteo.I:2016a, Marrone.D:2018a, Hygate.A:2023a, Bik.A:2024a}.
 Triple mergers have also been observed, such as a dust-free, luminous \Lya\ emitter at \(z = 6.6\) \citep[``Himiko'',][]{Ouchi:2013a} and the [\CII]-bright galaxy at \(z = 4.6\) \citep{Jones.G:2020a}.
 JWST has recently updated the most distant major merger by spectroscopically confirming a triply-lensed galaxy at \(z = 10.17\) that has clumps with different dust attenuation \citep{Hsiao.T:2023a, Hsiao.T:2023b}.
 For a statistical study, JWST has shown that galaxy interactions significantly contribute to the bursty star-formation and strong emission lines in low-mass galaxies at \(z\sim5\nn6\) \citep{Asada.Y:2024a}.
 However, few merging galaxies are observed and detected with multiple bands in both UV and far-infrared (FIR), limiting our ability to interpret the complete properties of distant merging systems.
-Instead, multi-wavelength, high angular-resolution observations are essential to examine the complex properties of stars, gas, and dust through UV-to-FIR spectral energy distributions (SEDs) of resolved galaxy components.